yakhyoev/tidy-data/README.md

 The r file assume that that the original files are already downloaded and unzipped into the working directory where the run_analysis.R will be located.

-the output file - new_tidy_dataset.csv is also created at the end of code and saved into the working directory. the output file is also included in this repo.
+the output dataset is saved as: both - new_tidy_dataset.csv and new_tidy_dataset.txt files, saved into the working directory. the output file is also included in this repo.

 packages needed: